mrakgr/The-Spiral-Language/readme.md

 <!-- /TOC -->

 # News

+## Date: 7/5/2024 - GADTs have been added to the language

+We need them for the ML library, so they've been added to the language.
+Check out the [GADT section](#gadts) in the docs for more info.

 ## Date: 6/17/2024 - The Python + Cuda backend now supports all of Spiral's featues